chichunchen/rust-vros-simulate/README.md

 Simulator build for research of virtual reality optimization.
 The power consumption constants is from [here](https://github.com/horizon-research/tx2-power-consumption).

+## TODO
+- Client-side Optimizations
+    - Make use of **threshold**
+        - lower threshold means client side need to draw something by guessing
+        - to make threshold lower (~= 0.8), we need to draw more precisely, therefore:
+        - [ ] (static) find frame (closest in time) that covers the missing part
+        - [ ] (dynamic) use motion vector to draw the missing part

 ## Usage
 First of all, you need a recent version of rust compiler (maybe >= 1.25).
 For using the simulator, you could try the instruction below or look into `auto_hit.sh` or